-Today, tubificid worms chironomid fly larvae act to transport material across an oxygen gradient at the sediment-water interface (David, 1974) in highly productive lakes with low oxygen concentrations at the bottom.
-By irrigating sediments with water is relatively more genated they increase the rate at which organic material is metabolized.
-Essentially, they mine conditions sediment under where nothing else can, and in the process they increase the ecosystem efficiency.
+Today, tubificid worms and chironomid fly larvae act to transport material across an oxygen gradient at the sediment-water interface (David, 1974) in highly productive lakes with low oxygen concentrations at the bottom.
+By irrigating sediments with water which relatively more is oxygenated they increase the rate at which organic material is metabolized.
+Essentially, they mine the sediment under conditions where nothing else can, and in the process they increase the ecosystem efficiency.
 There are very few reasons, however, for thinking that these groups were present in the Triassic.
-If these organisms were absent from those ancient lakes, with no replacements, a given level of primary production could be associated with a lower ecosystem efficiency and hence a larger proportion of gross production would end up in the sediments.
+If these organisms were absent from those ancient lakes, with no replacements, a given level of primary production could be associated with a lower ecosystem efficiency and hence a larger proportion of gross produc-tion would end up in the sediments.
 The degree of bioturbation of lake sediments is thus an indirect measure of lacustrine efficiency; organic rich microlaminated sediments showing no signs of bioturbation indicate low ecosystem efficiency while bioturbuted sediments indicate higher efficiency.

-In the stratified lake model of the production of microlamisediments, bioturbating organisms are excluded by the perennial presence of an anoxic hypolimnion (Bradley, 1929; Twenhofel, 1932; David and Ludlam, 1973; Cornet, Traverse, and Mc-Donald, 1973; Olsen, Cornet, Remington, and Thomson, 1977; Olsen, 1980b and Wilson, 1980).
-If, however, such organisms as tubificids and chrinomids were absent in the distant past, many lakes with low ecosystem efficiency but without a perennial hypolimnion, could produce micro-laminated sediments (Olsen, 1980b).
+In the stratified lake model of the production of microlaminated sediments, bioturbating organisms are excluded by the perennial presence of an anoxic hypolimnion (Bradley, 1929: Twenhofel, 1932; David and Ludlam, 1973; Cornet, Traverse, and Mc-Donald, 1973; Olsen, Cornet, Remington, and Thomson, 1977; Olsen, 1980b and Wilson, 1980).
+If, however, such organisms as tubificids and chrinomids were absent in the distant past, many lakes with low ecosystem efficiency but without a perennial hypolimnion, could produce microlaminated sediments (Olsen, 1980b).